1423 Powhatan St., Suite 1

 If you have any questions, please email us!
 When you are ready to submit the form, just email it to education@navalengineers.org

 Interested in learning about PEP?
-You can email us directly or explore the documents in the 2024 Competition Information tab to the left.
+You can email us directly.
 You may also want to review the Competition Celebrations to see the range of designs in the manned and unmanned competitions.

 PEP: Powering the Future Workforce